robbert229/massive-octo-batman/README.md

 This is my first ruby project and I have been having a few issues with organization and file structuring so I have a very informal method of running it right now.

 You run either HerderClient.rb or ZombieClient.rb and it does its magic.
-Anyways don't use my code for evil.
-Im too lazy to actually put in a license so don't be a bad guy...
+The program itself isn't that useful because of the requirement of ruby on a machine but it was a fun project to learn ruby.

 TERMS